I Have Been a Military Advisor for Five Thousand Years

 About This Novel

-[Brain + Wits + Counter-routine] Bai Qi, on the surface, is a football manager and online writer.
+[Brain + Wits + Counter Routine] Bai Qi, on the surface, is a football manager and Internet writer.
 In fact, behind the scenes, he traveled through all the worlds and was a military advisor for countless eras!
 Ideas for solving problems that you would never have imagined!
-He guided the Great Sage Qitian to settle the account of the Supreme Lord; he guided Li Shimin to play with the dead prince Li Jiancheng; he was invited by Liangshan to find Lu Zhishen and save Wu Dalang.
+He guided the Great Sage Qitian to settle the account of Taishang Laojun; He guided Li Shimin to play tricks on the prince Li Jiancheng; He was invited by Liangshan to find Lu Zhishen and save Wu Dalang.
 As for Pan Jinlian...
-He emerged from death row and must satisfy the paradox in the Battle of Guandu: Yuan Shao wins, Cao Cao cannot lose!
-Now, he is thinking about a question - how to make Lin Daiyu pull up the weeping willow!
+He emerges from death row and must satisfy a paradox during the Battle of Guandu: Yuan Shao wins, Cao Cao cannot lose!
+Now, he is thinking about a question-- How can we make Lin Daiyu uproot the weeping willow!

 What Readers Think